ismailAlAbdali/Texas_Counties_Oil_and_Gas_Production_DE/README.md

 ### Automation in Python
 - Learn to utilize python tools to automate manual weekly or monthly work in order to free up some time for more creative and productive endeavors.

+# Basic Idea of the project:
+- I have automated the daily process of extracting data from the RRC website through a data pipeline, exporting it to a cloud-based data lake, importing, modeling, and transferring it to a BigQuery data warehouse.
+Subsequently, I have utilized the Looker Studio data visualization platform for analytics.
+Periodic manual checks ensure the pipeline's smooth operation, but the majority of the workflow is fully automated and currently runs in weekly manner.

+- Future work: make a sensor task ( task waits for an event) to download the data instead of downloading it weekly and not ensuring the data is updated or not.

 # Technology Stack

 ## Programming Languages and Tools